hyukssang/TIL/SWEngineersNote/chromeExtension.md

 2. Check the checkbox **Developer mode**
 3. Click on **Load unpacked extension...** and choose the directory you saved manifest.json and files that go along with it

+**Files to be included**
+- Manifest file
+- One or more HTML files
+- One or more JavaScript files
+- Any other files, including images, etc.

 ### Reference
 - [Google Chrome Developer Page](https://developer.chrome.com/extensions/getstarted)